kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

 ## Access the secured resources

-Follow the instructions in the tabs to call the secured service or Functions using the certificates for the mTLS Gateway.
+Follow the instructions in the tabs to call the secured service or Function using the certificates for the mTLS Gateway.

 <div tabs>

   <details>
   <summary>
-  Call secured endpoints of a service
+  Call the secured endpoints of a service
   </summary>

-1. Send a `GET` request to the HttpBin service with a client certificates that were used to create mTLS Gateway:
+Send a `GET` request to the HttpBin service with the client certificates that you used to create mTLS Gateway:

    ```shell
    curl --key ${CLIENT_CERT_KEY_FILE} \